 Once you have a referral or test order confirmed from your primary care provider, call our COVID-19 call center and test scheduling line at 206-987-2100 to make an appointment.
 If you use a language other than English, call our family interpreting line at 1-866-583-1527 and ask the interpreter to connect you to the COVID-19 call center at 206-987-2100.

-The call center is staffed from 8 a.m. to 5 p.m., Mondays through Saturdays.
+The call center is staffed from 8 a.m. to 5 p.m., Monday through Friday.
 (Please note: The call center may not be available on federal holidays.)
-After hours and on Sundays, patients and families can dial “0” after calling 206-987-2100 to be connected to Urgent Care for same-day scheduling.
-Or, you can leave a message and receive a call back within 48 hours.
+Families who call after-hours or on Sunday may leave a message and receive a call back within 48 hours.

 Before going to any of the testing sites listed below, first make sure you have gotten a referral and the appointment has been scheduled.
 The COVID-19 call center will provide the location where you should receive your test unless you are otherwise directed by the surgery center or your child’s provider.